WikiGenius/Basic-algorithms/README.md

 I will add the other basic algorthms From time to time.
 Keep updated.

-#The rcurrent algorithms in library:
+#The current algorithms in library:
  _sort:
  quickSort
  mergeSort